 Reserving an instance for 3 years could give you a 50-60% discount upfront.
 In case you are wondering what happens when you grow big in size, you can always add more instance to your fleet via an ELB/ALB.

-Migration from AWS to providers like Linode can give you about 40-50% cost savings.
-It’s always important to evaluate other options.
-For example a 4Gig box will cost $20 at Linode whereas $30 + Taxes in AWS.
+Migration from AWS to providers like Linode, Google Cloud can give you about 40-50% cost savings.
+It’s always important to check other options.
+For example, a 4GB instance will cost $20 at Linode whereas $30 + Taxes in AWS.

 If you’ve come this far Schedule a free 30 mins consultation